Fair Rental Days vs. Personal Use Days for Real Estate Taxes

 The personal use days would be 45, the number of days you used the property for personal reasons, minus the 5 days you spent on maintenance.

-Understanding the difference between personal and rental use is crucial for accurately reporting your income and total deductible rental expenses to the IRS.
+Understanding the difference between personal and rental use is important for accurately reporting your income and total deductible rental expenses to the IRS.

 What is a Schedule E form, and why is it relevant?